Could Jimmy Garoppolo come home as the Bears' next starting QB?

 He’ll usually fire a joke back in their direction.
 It’s a question he’s used to answering — and has been asked this week, in between doing his best Matt Ryan impression during practice.

-“It’s kinda one those things,” he said this week.
-“During the season I’m not really responding to them.
-Right now it’s all Atlanta.
+“It’s kinda one of those things,” he said this week.
+“During the season, I’m not really responding to them.
+Right now, it’s all Atlanta.
 We’ll see how it goes on Monday.”

-The Patriots have reached their second Super Bowl in his three seasons, but he wants to lead one onto the field as the starter.
+The Patriots have reached their second Super Bowl in his three seasons, but he wants to lead a team into the Super Bowl as the starter.

-“That’s been the dream since you were a little kid growing up,” said the Eastern Illinois and Rolling Meadows High School alum.
-“You want to be the guy in the game, playing, and in the Super Bowl.
+“That’s been the dream since you were a little kid growing up,” said Garoppolo, an Eastern Illinois and Rolling Meadows High School alum.
+“You want to be the guy playing in the Super Bowl.
 It’s what you live for, really.”

-Mentor Tom Brady is 39, but said Monday night that he didn’t see “any end in sight” to his career.
-Garoppolo is entering the final year of his contract, so this offseason is the Patriots’ last chance to move him.
-Their asking price figures to be substantial, based on the fact the Eagles were able to land the Vikings’ 2017 first-round pick and 2018 fourth-rounder for Sam Bradford.
+Mentor Tom Brady is 39 but said Monday night that he didn’t see any end in sight to his career.
+Garoppolo is entering the last year of his contract, so this offseason is the Patriots’ last chance to move him.
+Their asking price figures to be substantial, based on the Eagles landing the Vikings’ 2017 first-round pick and 2018 fourth-rounder for Sam Bradford.

-Garoppolo, though, has started only two career games — while Brady was serving his “Deflategate” suspension to begin the season.
-But Garoppolo sprained the AC joint in his right shoulder with about four minutes left in the first half of Game 2.
+Garoppolo, though, has started only two games — while Brady was serving his Deflategate suspension to begin the season.
+But Garoppolo sprained the AC joint in his right shoulder with about four minutes left in the first half of the second game against the Dolphins.

 “Can you imagine?
-He might get traded and paid for playing just (two games) … it’s amazing,” NFL Network analyst and former Lions head coach Steve Mariucci said.
+He might get traded and paid for playing just [two games] . . . it’s amazing,” NFL Network analyst and former 49ers and Lions coach Steve Mariucci said.

 The Texans’ Brock Osweiler personifies such dangers, but the Bears can claim better knowledge of Garoppolo than most.
 They practiced alongside the Patriots for three days leading up to their preseason game, in which Garoppolo went 16-for-21 for 181 yards and a touchdown.

-After one practice session, the quarterback and Bears GM Ryan Pace, a fellow Eastern Illinois alum, chatted for a few minutes.
+After one practice session, Garoppolo and Bears general manager Ryan Pace, a fellow Eastern Illinois alum, chatted for a few minutes.

-Bears coach John Fox needs to win games in his third season, and the 25-year-old wouldn’t have the same growing pains as a rookie would.
+Coach John Fox needs to win games in his third season, and Garoppolo, 25, wouldn’t have the same growing pains that a rookie would.

 Garoppolo’s inexperience isn’t unusual, either.
 Two of the top three quarterback prospects have relatively few college starts — Notre Dame’s DeShone Kizer (23) and North Carolina’s Mitch Trubisky (13).

-Pace said last week he looks for three things in a quarterback.
+Pace said last week that he looks for three things in a quarterback.

-“It’s your football intelligence, it’s your accuracy, it’s your ability to quickly process,” he said.
+“It’s your football intelligence, it’s your accuracy and it’s your ability to quickly process,” he said.

 Garoppolo has shown all three — but in a limited audition.